 Please use italics only sparsely.
-Use other forms of typographical emphasis such as $\underline{underlining}$, $\underline{bold\ text}$, $\underline{letter-spacing}$, $\underline{CAPITAL\ LETTERS}$ or $\underline{SMALL\ CAPS}$ only if required by the quoted text.
+Use other forms of typographical emphasis such as underlining, bold text, letter-spacing, CAPITAL LETTERS or SMALL CAPS only if required by the quoted text.

-Highlighted words / passages in quotations that are not highlighted in the original should always be marked with an abbreviation of the author's name in square brackets: [my italics, N.N.].
+Highlighted words / passages in quotations that are not highlighted in the original should always be marked with an abbreviation of the author's name in square brackets: [italics: N.N.], [italics: N.N. / X.Y.].
+Highlighting in the original is given a corresponding addition [italics in the original].